mattpage/vimfiles/README.md

 '\rtw'    remove trailing whitespace
 '\rts'    remove trailing whitespace
-'\cp'     copy the file path of the current buffer to the clipboard
+'\cp'     copy the file path of the current buffer to the clipboard ']q'      next item in quickfix
+'[q'      prev item in quickfix
 ```

 ### bufexplorer key mappings